-Out of these two hundred and ten pregnant women twenty seven had preeclampsia after 20 weeks of gestation.
-Eighteen were classified as mild PE and nine were classified as severe PE all of them started as mild PE after 20 wks then developed severe PE, the patient were considered preeclamptic when systolic & diastolic blood pressure were $\geq 140 / 90 \text{ mmHg}$ two consecutive reading 4-6 hours apart (The first & fifth korotekoff sounds were used in the determination of systolic & diastolic blood pressure), BP was measured in one arm while women sit and after a 5-minute rest.
-Both measured on two occasions at least 4-6 hours apart, and $\geq 1+$ albumin(30 mg/dl) on dipstick by qualitative estimation a random midstream clean-catch urine sample (this is usually correlates with a urinalysis report of 300mg or more of protein in a timed 24-hour urine collection.
+Out of these two hundred and ten

+were selected at that time for study pregnant women twenty seven had participation after their written consent. preeclampsia after 20 weeks of Participant, recruitment and randomization gestation.
+Eighteen were classified as mild PE and nine were classified as

+Two hundred and twenty three pregnant severe PE all of them started as mild PE women were participated in this study , after 20 wks then developed severe PE, thirteen women out of the study from the patient were considered prethis group, eight women had abortion , eclamptic when systolic & diastolic two women didn't continue with our blood pressure were $\geq\!140$ /90 mmHg study because of social causes and three two consecutive reading 4-6 hours apart women had preterm labour and they were non preeclamptic, so we had a total used in the determination of systolic & of two hundred and ten women in this diastolic blood pressure), BP was study ,their age was from 21 to 34 years measured in one arm while women sit old, followed them up through their and after a 5-minute rest.
+Both measured pregnancy 16-20 weeks of gestation in on two occasions at least 4-6 hours apart, the first visit, the same women at 21-28 and $\geq 1+$ albumin(30 mg/dl) on dipstick weeks of gestation in the second visit, by qualitative estimation a random midstream clean-catch urine sample (this is usually correlates with a urinalysis report of 300mg or more of protein in a timed 24-hour urine collection.
 In our study, we use the dipstick for urine albumin.